census-instrumentation/opencensus-website/content/quickstart/go/metrics.md

 Unsure how to write and execute Go code?
 [Click here](https://golang.org/doc/code.html).
 {{% /notice %}}

 We will be a simple "read-evaluate-print" (REPL) app.
-In there we'll collect some metrics to observe the work that is going on this code, such as:
+In there we'll collect some metrics to observe the work that is going on within this code, such as:

 - Latency per processing loop
 - Number of lines read